Lego Dino

-Lego Dino was a Lego theme that was first introduced in 2011 after the discontinued Lego Dino Attack/Dino 2010 theme.
+Lego Dino (stylized as LEGO Dino) is a discontinued Lego theme that was first introduced in 2011 after the discontinued Lego Dino Attack/Dino 2010 theme.
 The theme was inspired by Jurassic Park film as well as various dinosaurs films.
 It was eventually discontinued by the end of 2012.

 Overview

 The product line focuses on the humans encountered resurrected dinosaurs in their natural habitat, similar to the Jurassic Park films.